×

 Both Tyler Mrus and Kostic came off the bench to make a pair of 3-pointers each for the Cougars and Abdullah Ahmed played a season high 23 minutes, contributing five blocks.

-All of those players will be forced into more minutes if Saunders is out for any length of time.
+All of those players will be forced into more minutes with Saunders officially out.

 “I’m super confident (in the guys coming off the bench),” Dybantsa said.
 “I see these guys in practice stepping up.
 It’s definitely hard, because he (Saunders) brings so much shot making, he brings so much offensive rebounding, defensive rebounding, and he’s our vocal leader.
 He’s a vet on the team.
 But I have confidence in the guys to step up.”

-Whether Saunders is healthy or not, BYU (19-6 overall, 7-5 Big 12) will head down to Tucson next Wednesday for a showdown with top-ranked Arizona, The Cougars will be facing an angry bunch of Wildcats: Arizona lost at No. 9 Kansas 82-78 on Tuesday to see its unbeaten streak end at 23 games and fell at home 78-75 in overtime to No. 16 Texas Tech on Saturday.
+BYU (19-6 overall, 7-5 Big 12) will head to Tucson next Wednesday for a showdown with top-ranked Arizona, The Cougars will be facing an angry bunch of Wildcats: Arizona lost at No. 9 Kansas 82-78 last Monday to see its unbeaten streak end at 23 games and fell at home 78-75 in overtime to No. 16 Texas Tech on Saturday.

 The Wildcats (23-2, 10-2) beat BYU 86-83 in Provo on Jan.
 26.